mvdcamme/C-Judge/README.md

 #### `"stdin"`

-Specifies strings that will be piped to the stdin of a specific test case.
-This can be used to test submissions which rely on `scanf`, `getchar`.
-The value of this key must be a JSON object whose keys match the exact names of the **original source code files** of the test executables and whose values are strings representing the actual stdin contents.
+Specifies strings that will be piped to the `stdin` of a specific test case.
+This can be used to test submissions which rely on `scanf`, `getchar`, etc. The value of this key must be a JSON object whose keys match the exact names of the **original source code files** of the test executables and whose values are strings representing the actual `stdin` contents.
 Example:
 ```JSON
 "stdin_file": {
   "test_1.cpp": "this is stdin",